Sareza82/IOT-Programming-course/README.md

 # IOT-Programming-course
-Assignment and projects of the "IOT Programing" course - University of Isfahan 4032 (Spring 2025)
+Assignment and projects of the "IOT Programming" course - University of Isfahan 4032 (Spring 2025)